tommaho/IPEDS-to-datasette/README.md

         - creates an sqlite db in ../../database from the csv contents of the ../data directory.
 Remove or move files out if you don't want them in the database.

 - start.sh
     - launches datasette on database/IPEDS.db.
-Includes flags and path to your custom metatadata file, templates, and static files.
+Includes flags and path to your custom metatadata, customized templates, and static css and js files.

 ## To Do: